SPAAM-community/AMDirT/docs/source/how_to/filter.md

 - **explore** the different AncientMetagenomeDir tables via drop down menus
 - **filter** tables based on different criteria using a standard tabular interface
 - **download** the resulting sequencing data via different methods
-- **download** prepare input samplesheets for pipelines
+- **download** prepared input samplesheets for pipelines
 - **download** citation information of selected samples

 ## When

-You should use this tool when you wish to find particular types of ancient metagenomic data, but wish to explore the dataset manually (i.e., don't know exactly what you're looking for yet), and if you do not wish to download the AncientMetagenomeDir tables yourself and/or open the tables in languages such as R or Python (with pandas).
+You should use this tool when you wish to find particular types of ancient metagenomic data, but wish to explore the dataset manually and interactively (i.e., don't know exactly what you're looking for yet), and/or if you do not wish to download the AncientMetagenomeDir full tables yourself and filter them within languages such as R or Python (with pandas).

 ## How